0v3rride/0v3rride.github.io/README.md

 # How Fat-Fingering a URL Led Me To Discovering An Undisclosed Vulnerability (CVE 2019-6716)

 ### Preface

-##### Official Summary of issue
+##### Official Summary Of Issue
-> An unauthenticated Insecure Direct Object Reference (IDOR) vulnerability in LogonBox's (formerly Nervepoint Technologies) Access Manager (specific version not specified) web application allows a remote attacker to enumerate internal Active Directory usernames.
-It also allows for the possibility to enumerate Active Directory group names and altering back-end server jobs (backup and synchronization jobs) depending on the configuration of the system via the simple manipulation of the jobId HTTP parameter in an HTTP GET request.
-This issue affects Access Manager versions 1.2 - 1.4-RG3.
-This issue has been addressed in versions >= 1.4-RG4.
+> An unauthenticated Insecure Direct Object Reference (IDOR) vulnerability in LogonBox Limited's (formerly Nervepoint Technologies) Access Manager (specific version not specified) web application allows a remote attacker to enumerate internal Active Directory usernames.
+It also allows for the possibility to enumerate Active Directory group names and altering of back-end server jobs (backup and synchronization jobs) depending on the configuration of the system via the simple manipulation of the jobId HTTP parameter in an HTTP GET request.
+This issue affects Access Manager versions >= 1.2 <= 1.4-RG3 and has been rectified in versions >= 1.4-RG4.

+?????????????????????????????????????????????????????????????

 ![LogonBox Limited Access Manager](Site%20Pictures/nervepoint_vx.png)